joshfrench/om-wiki-fork/Tutorial.md

 Place your cursor at the end of this expression and evaluate it.
 You should see the second `h1` tag magically appear.

-At the end of the file type the following and evalute it.
+At the end of the file type the following and evaluate it.

 ```clj
 (swap! app-state assoc :text "Multiple roots!")